dasaderi/Lab_CoC_templates/template_v1.md

 be places where my efforts do not line up with your preferences.
 I am not infallible, but can only make adjustments when I know that they are needed.

-* This includes any lab member: *e.g.*, research assistants, graduate students (both MSc, and PhD), post-doctoral fellows.
+* TODO: adapt to other members of the lab: *e.g.*, research assistants and post-doctoral fellows.

-#### As a PI, it is my responsibility to:
+## As a PI, it is my responsibility to:

 * Provide everyone under my supervision an environment that is intellectually stimulating, emotionally supportive, safe, and free of harassment.
 I will enforce a culture governed by collegiality that values differences in personalities and opinions